paulbalogh/rule-22/README.md

 ## Features

 - **All 256 ECA rules (0–255)**: pick a rule and see the corresponding (L,C,R) truth table.
+- **What are these rules?**: a short explainer panel with a link to further reading.
 - **Space‑time diagram**: tiny dots, one row per generation, auto-scrolls as the simulation runs.
 - **Run controls**: rule selector + start/stop + **Random rule**.
 - **Tunable parameters** (collapsed panel): total cells, number of seeds, generations, delay.
 - **Theme switcher**: light / dark / system (in the footer, persisted locally).
 - **Shareable URLs**: the rule + controls + exact seed positions are encoded in the URL.
 - **Share button**: one-click copy-to-clipboard with a small “copied” toast.
+- **Starred configurations**: star/unstar the current configuration and revisit your starred history (persisted locally).

 ## Defaults